Levator veli palatini muscle

 Origin and insertion

 Levator veli palatini is divided into superior and inferior parts based on its origin points.
 The superior part originates from the inferior surface of the petrous part of temporal bone, anteriorly to the inferior opening of carotid canal and posteriorly to the origin of tensor tympani muscle.
-The inferior part of the muscle originates from the inferior part of medial lamina of cartilage of pharyngotympanic (Eustachian) tube and from the vaginal process of sphenoid bone.
+The inferior part of the muscle originates from the inferior part of medial lamina of cartilage of auditory (Eustachian) tube and from the vaginal process of sphenoid bone.

 From these origin sites, the muscle fibers course inferomedially towards the soft palate.
 After passing through a narrow space between the two layers of palatopharyngeus muscle, levator veli palatini muscle inserts onto the superior aspect of palatine aponeurosis where it interlaces with the fibers of its contralateral counterpart.